-Below are some links and comments about the specific subject of sleeping with a cell phone under your pillow:
+Following are several news stories on the issue of sleeping with a cell phone under your pillow:

 Some people are so attached to their cell phones that they sleep with them on their nightstand or even under their pillow.
 Bad idea.
 Cell phones pump out electromagnetic radiation whenever they’re on – which means sleeping with one nearby boosts your exposure all night long.
 What to do?
 Put the phone on “airplane mode” (which shuts down the transceiver) or turn it off.
 If you need to be available for calls, place the phone several feet away from your bed.

-CBS in Dallas reported in 2011, “…doctors frown on sleeping with a cell phone under your pillow or directly next to your bed.”
+CBS - In 2011, a CBS affiliate out of Dallas, TX published an article regarding altered brain activity due to to cell phone use.
+The article states, ” …doctors frown on sleeping with a cell phone under your pillow or directly next to your bed.”

-Joel Moskowitz, PhD, director of the Center for Family and Community Health at UC Berkeley’s School of Public Health has suggested that it is best not to let kids sleep with their phones under their pillows and advises against carrying cell phones in front pockets, due to possible radiation exposure to the reproductive system.
+WebMD - In a WebMD feature, director of the Center for Family and Community Health at University of California’s Berkeley’s School of Public Health, Dr. Joel Moskowitz advises against letting children sleep with their phones under their pillows.
+In addition, Dr. Moskowitz disapproves of carrying cell phones in pockets due to potential radiation exposure to reproductive systems.